Kukkimonsuta/rpi-buildqt/README.md

     # register the lib directory in ld
     echo /usr/local/qt5.8/lib | sudo tee /etc/ld.so.conf.d/qt5.8.conf

+    # only if you want to compile qtwebengine
+    sudo apt-get install libvpx-dev libvpx1 libvpx1-dbg libsrtp0 libsrtp0-dev libsnappy-dev
+    cd scripts
     ```
 4. run `1_download.sh`, this will download all required repositories
+4.1 run `1.x_download_modules.sh`, this will download all modules given in env.sh
 5. run `2_sync.sh`, this will connect to RPi and creates a sysroot for crosscompilation
 6. run `3.0_build_qtbase.sh`, this will build and install `qtbase`
-7. run `3.*_build_*.sh`, this will build and install modules for qt.
-Feel free to add more from https://github.com/qt
+7. run `3.x_build_modules.sh`, this will build and install all modules for qt given in env.sh.
+Feel free to add more from https://github.com/qt (You can also do `3.x_build_modules.sh qtfoo` for only qtfoo)
 8. run `4_build_piomxtextures.sh`, this will build and install `piomxtextures`
 9. run `5_sync_to_device.sh`, this will copy qt5 to the device
 10. on RPi run `ldconfig`